rapid7/metasploit-framework/documentation/modules/post/android/local/koffee.md

 - NUM_MSG: it expresses the number of MICOM commands sent each time
 - PERIOD: it indicates the time (ms) interval between two MICOM commands, aka Period of CAN frames
 - SESSION: it referes to the metasploit session number on which this module is run.
+- CMD_PAYLOAD: It refers to the Micom payload to be injected, e.g.,  cmd byte1 byte3 byte2'.
+By default it is set to `00 00 00`.
+This options works only for the `INJECT_CUSTOM` action

+## Actions

+The following actions can be triggered on the Head Unit.
+An action can be triggerd by inserting in the metasploit input console the action name in lowercase, e.g., camera_reverse_off.

+- CAMERA_REVERSE_OFF:       It hides the parking camera video stream
+- CAMERA_REVERSE_ON:       It shows the parking camera video stream
+- CHANGE_CLUSTER_LANGUAGE:  It changes the cluster language
+- HIGH_SCREEN_BRIGHTNESS:  It increases the head unit screen brightness
+- INJECT_CUSTOM:            It injects custom micom payloads
+- LOW_FUEL_WARNING:         It pops up a low fuel message on the head unit
+- LOW_SCREEN_BRIGHTNESS:    It decreses the head unit screen brightness
+- MAX_RADIO_VOLUME:        It sets the radio volume to the max
+ - NAVIGATION_FULL_SCREEN:   It pops up the nagitaion app
+- REDUCE_RADIO_VOLUME:      It reduces radio volume
+- SEEK_DOWN_SEARCH:         It triggers the seek down radio frequency search
+- SEEK_UP_SEARCH:           It triggers the seek up radio frequency search
+- SET_NAVIGATION_ADDRESS:   It pops up the nagitaion address window
+- SWITCH_OFF_Hu:            It switches off the head unit
+- SWITCH_ON_Hu:             It switches on the head unit
+ - TOGGLE_RADIO_MUTE        It mutes/umutes the radio

+An action can be also triggered using the commands:
+- [ ] `set action CAMERA_REVERSE_ON`
+- [ ] `run`

+To execute the `INJECT_CUSTOM` action, you may want also to set up the right payload.
+The commands to use to trigger this action are
+- [ ] `set action INJECT_CUSTOM`
+- [ ] `set CMD_PAYLOAD 01 FF`
+- [ ] `run`

 ## Scenarios
 KOFFEE can be run as post-exploitation module when an active session is available with the Head Unit (HU).